Pennsylvania Fly Fishing 3 min read

 Enter Manatawny Creek.

-Manatawny Creek isn’t as well known as Tulpehocken Creek, but it does offer fly fishing opportunities for adventurous anglers who like exploring lesser known fisheries and aren’t afraid of a challenge.
+The creek isn’t as well known as Tulpehocken Creek.
+Still, it does offer fly fishing opportunities for adventurous anglers who like exploring lesser-known fisheries and aren’t afraid of a challenge.

 About Manatawny Creek

-The stream is formed by the confluence of Bieber Creek and Pine Creek, below Lobachsville, both of which are PA Class A Wild Brown Trout streams.
-It joins the Schuylkill River at Pottstown in Montgomery County.
-It has a tributary, Ironstone Creek, which joins Manatawny at Pine Forge.
+The stream is formed by the confluence of Bieber Creek and Pine Creek, which are PA Class A Wild Brown Trout streams below Lobachsville.
+It joins the Schuylkill River at Pottstown in Montgomery County, and its tributary, Ironstone Creek, joins at Pine Forge.

-The upper reaches of the stream are located in a beautiful, rural setting.
-If you are interested in the scenery, you’ll want to visit the two covered bridges located near the Creek.
+The stream’s upper reaches are located in a beautiful rural setting.
+If you are interested in the scenery, you’ll want to visit the two covered bridges near the Creek.
 The state stocks the stream with brook and brown trout.

-Manatawny Creek is a tranquil choice for any fisherman, but that doesn’t mean that the trout are just going to fall into your lap.
-You’ll want to make sure you match the trouts’ natural food supply very well.
+Manatawny Creek is a tranquil choice for any fisherman, but that doesn’t mean the trout will just fall into your lap.
+You’ll want to ensure you match the trout’s natural food supply well.

 Manatawny Creek Map and Fishing Access Sites